x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Well behold we popped it again and i was like fuck its working nicely, added user thats non admin group to the admingroup to be able to exec elevated powershell.

-# code example of the ps1 file i made for the UAC bypass u can find in the repo
+# Code example of the ps1 file i made for the UAC bypass u can find in the repo
 * This particular code needs to files to make it all work i will include all of them here in the repo.